Live 8: Release

+The 115-track live album compiling tracks from several performances was released on 28 May 2019.

 Legacy

 On 2 July 2006, BBC One, CTV and MTV broadcast Live 8: What a Difference a Day Makes.
 In the UK, the special was 60 minutes as compared to the U.S. version on MTV, which was 90 minutes long.
 The special was aired on MTV at 07:30 Eastern time, giving nearly no chance for viewers to be made aware of the broadcast.
 Instead of airing the special late at night, MTV aired their normal broadcasting schedule for Sundays, again adding to the criticism of MTV's lack of interest in Live 8.

 The Live 8 on AOL worldwide multi-feed webcast by America Online won the first Emmy Award for content delivered via the Internet, cellphones, and iPods ("Broadband award").
 Live 8 on AOL was chosen as the winner out of 74 entrants.

 In a report issued in June 2006, the G8 have reportedly not lived up to their promises set in 2005.
 According to DATA, the US, U.K., Italy, and France increased their development-assistance pledges and actual aid to Africa in 2005, but Germany maintained its former level of contribution and Canada decreased aid in 2005.
 In general, the G8 is moving slowly in the effort to meet its promises.

 Some consider Live 8 to be a success, including Bob Geldof himself.
 However, others including the World Socialist Web Site dismissed Live 8 as a "public relations stunt" for G8 leaders and multinational corporations, due to the disparity between the rhetoric of the events and the actual efforts made after the events in reducing poverty.
 Geldof also believes that public attention was quickly diverted by the London bombings on 7 July 2005, the day after Live 8 Edinburgh which was the final concert in the series.